NoireFedora/EasyLeaderboard/README.md

 Link: https://easyleaderboard.herokuapp.com/index.html

 ## Note
-This Javascript library is fully developed by myself to fullfill the requirement of CSC309 Individual Project that to build own Javascript library
+This Javascript library is fully developed by myself to fullfill the requirement of CSC309 Individual Project that to build my own Javascript library

 ## Getting Started